JamesThanni/CAS-University-Coursework-Java-Computer-Shop-Application/README.md

 This is my first ever Object Oriented Programming Project and I look forward to learning more about OOP and producing more efficient software! :)

 To run the project, run "java -jar cas.jar" in the directory.

+FAQ?
+- Item is list in blank initially?
+Clear the search input textbox and press search.